 Comparing snapshots

 For comparison, the program goes through all the files and directories restored from the snapshot, comparing their names, sizes (if available), and checksums (if available).
-If a file exists only on the left, it will be highlighted there; if on the right, the right file will be highlighted.
+If a file exists only on the left, it will be highlighted there; if it exists only on the right, the right file will be highlighted.
 If files exist in both panels but have different sizes or checksums, they will also be highlighted.
 Such comparison will be performed in all folders and subfolders.

 “Special mark”